charleywright/School/Geography/Hydrosphere.md

 ###### More to consider
 * **Snowfall**: Less runoff initially but a quick increase in temperature can result in quick thaw and flooding (especially if the ground is frozen)
 * **Average Temperature**: Very cold, hot, or dry climates result in hard ground thus more overland flow, shorter lag time, steeper rising limb and higher peak discharge.
 Higher temperatures could also indicate more evaporation and transpiration
 * **Season/Time of the year**: In summer similar amounts of rainfall may not lead to flooding because the soil is ready to accept a lot of water whereas in winter it is already waterlogged.
-This goes hand in hand with many of the other points and can give an extra mark
+More water is used in summer and the higher temperatures and longer days allow more evaporation and transpiration to occur
+* **Urbanisation**: Most man-made things are impermeable (roads, roofing) and have drainage systems (gutters, underground drainage) which cause water to flow very quickly to rivers, causing a short lag time, increased peak discharge and steeper rising limb
+* **Drainage systems**: Similar to urbanisation, if farmers dig drainage trenches in their land water will flow much faster and less infiltration will occur therefore a shorter lag time, higher peak discharge and steeper rising limb could be expected
+* **Inappropriate farming**: Ploughing on wet soil compresses the subsoil creating a "plough plan" with can decrease water holding capacity and increase overland flow

 ### Example
 ![Hydrograph Diagram](https://raw.githubusercontent.com/charleywright/School/master/Geography/Hydrograph%20Diagram.png)